Prof. Dr. Ileana Hanganu-Opatz

 E-mail: hangop [at] zmnh.uni-hamburg.de

 Download Curriculum Vitae

-Ileana L. Hanganu-Opatz leads the Research Unit „Developmental Neurophysiology“ at the Institute of Neuroanatomy, University Medical Center Hamburg-Eppendorf.
-She coordinates the Priority Program 1665 “Resolving and manipulating neuronal networks in the mammalian brain” and is member of the Executive Boards of the Collaborative Research Center 936 and Hamburg Center of Neuroscience.
+Ileana L. Hanganu-Opatz leads the Institute of „Developmental Neurophysiology“ since 2017 at Center for Molecular Neurobiology Hamburg, University Medical Center Hamburg-Eppendorf.
+She is speaker of the research group FOR5159 “Resolving prefrontal flexibility” and coordinates the Priority Program 1665 “Resolving and manipulating neuronal networks in the mammalian brain” and is member of the Executive Boards of the Collaborative Research Center 936 and Hamburg Center of Neuroscience.
 Ileana was trained as biochemist and biologist at the University of Bucharest and performed the experimental part of diploma thesis with Prof. Jürgen Schwarz at UKE.
 She started the investigation of developing neuronal networks during a PhD in the lab of Prof. Heiko Luhmann at University of Düsseldorf and deepened the research of activity-dependent wiring of the brain during a postdoctoral training together with Prof. Yezekhiel Ben-Ari at INMED Marseille.

 Career support and science policy